jdf/processing.py/README.markdown

 Unfortunately, `from foo import *` is not supported.

 Use `this` to refer to the PApplet you're in, as in the examples above.

+Put any Python libraries in the "libraries" directory, or in sketch directories.
+Only pure-Python libraries will work--nothing that requires "native" code.

 ## Example Code ##